Writing Seminar for Military Spouses

 September 27 to October 1, 2022

-This fall we’re hosting our fifth writing seminar—this one for military spouses—to help train the next generation of military writers to find and shape their stories.
+Last fall, we hosted our fifth writing seminar—this one for military spouses—to help train the next generation of military writers to find and shape their stories.

 Jennifer Brookland is a journalist covering child welfare in Michigan for The Detroit Free Press.
 She is a 2022 corps member of Report for America, a national service program that places journalists into local newsrooms to report on under-covered issues and communities.
 Prior to joining the Free Press, she reported on military and veterans’ affairs and produced a daily talk show highlighting local and state-wide issues at North Carolina Public Radio.
 She also spent seven years freelancing for publications ranging from city magazines to the United Nations.

 Jennifer has reported on transportation safety in America as part of News21’s national team and has interned with WGBH’s “The World” and “The New Humanitarian.”
 She also spent three years working in international development communications, where she used multimedia storytelling to show progress on issues such as youth violence prevention and early-grade reading.

 Jennifer began her career as a special agent with the U.S. Air Force, where she led felony-level criminal investigations and deployed to the Horn of Africa in support of Operation Enduring Freedom.
 She holds a master’s degree in journalism from Columbia University, a master’s degree from The Fletcher School of Law and Diplomacy and a bachelor’s degree from Georgetown University’s School of Foreign Service.
 She vaguely remembers enjoying traveling, reading, and theater but spends most of her time now trying to convince her three kids that she’s in charge.